MSX BASIC: MSX BASIC 4.1

+Sample

 Extensions of MSX BASIC

 Since MSX BASIC was meant to be expandable from inception, it was possible to write add-on modules quite easily.
 Support for specific hardware was commonly added by means of expansion cartridges, which also served as the interface to the hardware in question.
 MSX Disk-BASIC is an example, bundled in the cartridge that provides the hardware interface to the disk drives, it adds commands to access the floppy disk drives.